This blog was originally posted on August 8, 2013 and was updated on August 23, 2017.

 For kids who are not able to eat food at all, non-edible birthday cakes are an option.
 You can create one with a bit of imagination and some cardboard, foam paper, ribbon, tissue paper and glitter paint.
-Once you have the basic shape of the cake made from cardboard (or foam), poke little holes in it and insert candles for your birthday boy or girl to blow out (just make sure to practice fire safety first, because cardboard and foam are flamable!)
+Once you have the basic shape of the cake made from cardboard (or foam), poke little holes in it and insert candles for your birthday boy or girl to blow out (just make sure to practice fire safety first!)

 If you need some inspiration of non-edible birthday cakes, check out these creative ideas that have been submitted to us in the past:

-Remember, celebrating birthdays is about so much more than cake.
+Remember, celebrating birthdays is much more than cake.
 By creating no-cake birthday cake you can still sing birthday songs and blow out the candles.
-Bonus: You can keep your foodless cake as a great keepsake!
+Bonus!
+You can keep your foodless cake as a great keepsake.

 Once you’ve decided on your cake, get creative and have fun decorating!
 We found some fun ideas to help you get started: